Frequently Asked Questions – Donors

 If you are currently nursing your little one and having surplus milk after feeding your child, you can be a donor.
 We also recommend to wait until your baby completes at least 1 months of age before beginning milk donation.

-Pasteurization is a very gentle, controlled heating process using special equipment that kills viruses and bacteria while still maintaining 95% of everything that was originally in the milk.
+Pasteurization is a very gentle, controlled heating process using special equipment that kills viruses and bacteria while still maintaining 95% of nutrient content that was originally present in the milk.

-While a few of the immune properties are lost, there are many more that survive the pasteurization process.
+While a few of the immune properties might be lost, there are many more that survive the pasteurization process.
 In addition, some beneficial enzymes are actually activated by the pasteurization process.
-World Health Organization(WHO), Indian Academy of Pediatrics (IAP), American Academy of Pediatrics (AAP) technical guidelines recommends only screened pasteurized human donor milk if mother’s own milk is unavailable.
+World Health Organization(WHO), Indian Academy of Pediatrics (IAP), American Academy of Pediatrics (AAP) technical guidelines recommend that only screened pasteurized human donor milk be given to premature and critically ill babies, if mother’s own milk is unavailable.